-Winter Soldier is the best example of changing genres within superhero films, being a political spy thriller with some of the best villains the MCU has had so far in the Winter Soldier and Alexander Pierce.
-Cap 2 has some amazing hand-to-hand combat, maybe the best in the Marvel Cinematic Universe.
+Winter Soldier is the best example of changing genres within superhero films, working as a political spy thriller while including some of the best villains the MCU has had so far in the Winter Soldier and Alexander Pierce.
+Cap 2 has some amazing hand-to-hand combat and action in general, maybe the best in the Marvel Cinematic Universe.
 From the opening action sequence, you know that this is a much different movie than The First Avenger.
-The idea of Hydra slowly building within SHIELD was a very interesting plot point.
-It even had massive ramifications for the MCU in the movies afterwards.
-The Winter Soldier is the reason we love Cap so much to this day.

 Thanks for reading!
 What are some of your favorite Marvel Cinematic Universe films?
 Comment down below!

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.

 Join MovieBabble on Patreon so that new contente will always be possible.

 What movie topic should I discuss next?
 Whether it’s old or new, the choice is up to you!